betterscientificsoftware/bssw.io/CuratedContent/AllInMaintainersDEIResourceHub.md

 # All In for Maintainers DEI Resource Hub

 <!--deck text start-->
-The *All In for Maintainers DEI Resource Hub*  provide maintainers with the training and technical support they need to advance diversity and inclusion within their communities.
+The *All In for Maintainers DEI Resource Hub* provides maintainers with the training and technical support they need to advance diversity and inclusion within their communities.
 <!--deck text end-->

 #### Contributed by [Deborah Stevens](https://github.com/haikudeb)